hacksh4w/puppeteer-task/README.md

 ## Assuptions
 - "Arbitrum One" is the same as "Arbitrum".
 (Arbitrum One was removed as a chain option).
-- The use of `useUserAgent` is allowed to bypass Cloudfare Bot Detection
+- The use of `setUserAgent` is allowed to bypass Cloudfare Bot Detection